statgen/locuszoom/README.md

 LocusZoom is a Javascript/d3 embeddable plugin for interactively visualizing statistical genetic data from customizable sources.

+**This is a low level library aimed at developers who want to customize their own data sharing/visualization.
+If you are a genetics researcher who just wants to make a fast visualization of your research results, try our user-friendly plot-your-own data services built on LocusZoom.js: [my.locuszoom.org](https://my.locuszoom.org/) and [LocalZoom](https://statgen.github.io/localzoom/)**.

 ![Build Status](https://github.com/statgen/locuszoom/workflows/Unit%20tests/badge.svg?branch=develop)

 See [https://statgen.github.io/locuszoom/docs/](https://statgen.github.io/locuszoom/docs/) for full documentation and API reference.